howlily/payperuse/public/DOCUMENTATION.md

 ---

-## What is Spectral 402?
+## What is PayPerUse?

-Spectral 402 is a web application that bridges the gap between decentralized payments and AI services.
+PayPerUse is a web application that bridges the gap between decentralized payments and AI services.
 It allows users to:

 1. Connect their Solana wallet (Phantom, Solflare, etc.)
 2. Select from premium AI models (GPT-5, Claude Opus, o4-mini, Gemini)